ZedTDean/The-AMPL-Book-Exercises/Chapter 1 - Production Models - Maximizing Profits/CHAPTER NOTES.md

 Displaying Make.rc gives us the dollar impact on the total profit for each unit of bands, coils and plate respectively.

+//
+/    (b) Explain why the reheat time constraints added in Figure 1-6a /    result in a higher production of plate and a lower production of /    bands.
+//

+Before adding the reheat stage our Make values were ...

+ampl: display Make;
+Make [*] :=
+bands  6000
+coils   500
+plate  1028.57
+;

+... and now with the reheat stage added they are ...

+ampl: display Make
+ampl? ;
+Make [*] :=
+bands  3833.33
+coils   500
+plate  2666.67
+;

+... and this is because the reduced costs (aka '.rc') for each product have changed from ...

+ampl: display Make.rc;
+Make.rc [*] :=
+bands   1.8
+coils  -3.14286
+plate   0
+;

+... to...

+ampl: display Make.rc
+ampl? ;
+Make.rc [*] :=
+bands   1.77636e-15   <-- effectively zero
+coils  -5.66667
+plate   0
+;

+Adding the reheat stage caused a theoretical increase in the 'commit' for bands to impact the 'Total_Profit' objective negatively instead of positively as before.
+But why?

+(This is a wordy answer, please suggest shorter / better) ...

+Because the reheat stage runs for only 35 hours while the roll stage runs for 40, there are 5 hours in the production run when no more material can be reheated in stage one, ready for use in stage two.
+During these 5 hours, the scarcest commodity is no longer time but is now the supply of reheated material itself.

+Rolling time still matters, but to some point, the product with the best ratio of profitability PER TON OF READY MATERIAL and rolling time will be prioritized by the solver.
+In our scenario, for the last five hours of the production run, this is plate.